aisingapore/kapitan-hull/{{cookiecutter.repo_name}}/aisg-context/guide-site/docs/guide-for-user/04-dev-wksp.md

   rich support for many things Python.
 - [`ms-toolsai.jupyter`][vsx-jy]: Official extension by Microsoft
   for Jupyter support.

+!!! warning "Manual Installation"
+    For some clusters, you may need to install the extensions manually due to firewall issues.
+If that is the case, you can download the extension(s) through your local machine and upload them to the VSCode terminal.
+From there, you can make use of the following
+    command:
+    ```
+    $ code-server --install-extension /path/to/extension.vsix
+    ```

 !!! warning "Attention"
     Do head over [here][jy-vscode] on how to enable the usage of